ugeneunipro/docs/content/extensions/remote-blast/primer-blast.md

 # Primer-BLAST

 You can run BLAST for primer pairs as in [the corresponding tool](https://www.ncbi.nlm.nih.gov/tools/primer-blast/).
 This tool allows one to screen primers against user-selected database in order to avoid primer pairs that can cause non-specific amplifications.
-You primers should have Primer3 UGENE format.
-Either get them using [Primer3](primer3.md)/[Primer3 (no target sequence)](96666247.html) or create by using the special [Transform into a primer pair](transform-into-a-primer-pair.md) feature.
+Your primers should have Primer3 UGENE format.
+Either get them using [Primer3](primer3.md)/[Primer3 (no target sequence)](96666247.html) or create by using the special [Transform into a primer pair](../../sequence-view/annotations-editor/transform-into-a-primer-pair) feature.

 Select primer pairs you need to BLAST: